Chengdu: Tennis

 Chengdu is the hometown of Grand Slam champions Zheng Jie and Yan Zi, who won the women's double championships at both the Australian Open and Wimbledon in 2006, and Li Na who won the 2011 French Open and 2014 Australian Open, has led to increased interest in tennis in Chengdu.
 Over 700 standard tennis courts have been built in the city in the past 10 years (2006–2016), and the registered membership for the Chengdu Tennis Association have grown to over 10,000 from the original 2,000 in the 1980s.

-Thanks to the boom the country has now 30,000 tennis courts and an estimated 14 million people in China regularly playing tennis, up from 1 million when the sport returned to the Olympics in 1988, according to the WTA Tour.
-The Chinese government is aiming to increase that by 15 percent every year.
-The nation's tennis market has reached $4 billion annually, according to Tom Cannon, a professor and sports finance expert at the University of Liverpool Management School in England.

-The women's tour upgraded the China Open in Beijing to become the only combined event with the men's tour in Asia.
-Played at the Beijing Olympic Tennis Center with combined prize money of $6.6 million and a main stadium that holds 10,000 spectators, the China Open is now one of the WTA's top four tournaments.
-The ATP's other flagship tournament in Asia is the $8.1 million Shanghai Masters.

 Chengdu is now part of an elite group of cities to host an ATP (Association of Tennis Professionals) Champions Tour tournament, along with London, Zürich, São Paulo and Delray Beach.
 Chengdu Open, an ATP Championships Tour starting in 2009, have successfully invited star players including Pete Sampras, Marat Safin, Carlos Moya, Tomas Enqvist, and Mark Philippoussis.

 Overwatch

-Chengdu is represented in the Overwatch League by the Chengdu Hunters, the first major esports team to represent Chengdu.
-They play as part of the League's Pacific Division.
+Chengdu was represented in the Overwatch League by the Chengdu Hunters, the first major esports team to represent Chengdu.
+They played as part of the League's Pacific Division from 2019 until 2022.

+League of Legends

+Chengdu hosted the 2024 Mid-Season Invitational from 1 May to 19 May at the Chengdu Financial City Performing Arts Center.
+South Korean team Gen.G defeated home favorites Bilibili Gaming 3–1 in a rematch of their upper bracket final match.
+Prior to the 2024 League of Legends World Championship grand finals, it was also announced that Chengdu would also host the 2025 tournament Final.

 Multi-sport events

-Chengdu will host the 2021 Summer Universiade, it would take place from 8–19 August 2021, but the delayed Summer Olympics in Tokyo from 2020 to 2021 will move proposed dates if these events are safe to organise with COVID-19 pandemic efforts.
+Chengdu hosted the 2021 Summer World University Games, originally scheduled to take place from 8–19 August 2021, but the delayed Summer Olympics in Tokyo from 2020 to 2021 caused the proposed dates to be moved due to the COVID-19 pandemic.
+The games would eventually be delayed to 28 July – 8 August 2023 due to COVID-19 concerns.
 The city will also host the 2025 World Games.